rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 This is the default OpenShift egress in a regular / connected deployment, and also can be used in the private OpenShift deployments, but presents some inconveniences because **needs to have a public IP**, and a "public" Azure Load Balancer that will be used by the OCP cluster VMs to the egress SNAT.
 Public IPs or External endpoints are not allowed by some organizations, and due to can not be used as is.

+When using the default route table for subnets, with 0.0.0.0/0 populated automatically by Azure, all Azure API requests are routed over Azure’s internal network.

 * To deploy fully automated this architecture we can use the following Ansible automation code:

 ```sh